Notify me

 Much of the marketing of timepieces today is about conceptual and narrative aspects of the watch and the brand, which often includes where they are made.

 Swiss watchmaking is renowned throughout the world today.
 One significant factor in its origin is the political suppression middle of the 16th century, when the reformer Jean Calvin forbade the wearing of ornamental objects, which shows how significant they were (and still are) to society.
-This led many jewelers in the area to turn to watchmaking, applying their skills and perspectives to timepieces.
+This led many jewellers in the area to turn to watchmaking, applying their skills and perspectives to timepieces.

 The industrial revolution made watches available to everyone, inspiring high end watchmakers to focus on what distinguished their products from mass-produced purely functional options.
 Then the quartz crisis resulted in further polarization between functional watches and beautiful, prestigious timepieces.